jorgearango/llmapper/prompt-rdf.md

 # RULES

+- You will output well-formed RDF code.
+- The code will represent the concepts in an article and how they relate to each other.
+- YOU WILL ONLY OUTPUT RDF CODE.
+Do not output lists of terms.
+Do not output comments about the RDF, only the RDF code itself.
 - Do not include Markdown code block markup (```)
 - Don't use camelCase, snake_case, kebab-case, or PascalCase for subjects and objects.
 Instead, encode them in double quotes as in the template above.
 - Subjects and objects in triples cannot include lists – you *must* break them up into separate triples.
 For example, the following triple: